 Tucumán Governor Juan Manzur [center] with CUNY Chancellor Félix V. Matos Rodríguez [l.] and CCNY President Vincent Boudreau.

-Evoking The City College of New York’s legacy of access and opportunity, Dr. Juan Manzur, governor of the Argentine province of Tucumán, paid homage to CUNY’s flagship institution on a visit to its Harlem campus.
+Evoking The City College of New York’s legacy of access and opportunity, Dr. Juan Manzur, governor of the Argentine province of Tucumán, paid homage to CUNY’s founding college on a visit to its Harlem campus.

 Manzur, who sees education as key to developing his agricultural province of 1.8 million in the northwest, hailed City College, which has established extensive ties with Tucumán, as an inspiration.

 “At this (college), they took in immigrants, they formed them and today, many of the men and women that went through this college are the men and women that made this country great,” Manzur told the audience, including retired Congressman Charles Rangel, CUNY Chancellor Félix V. Matos Rodríguez, and CCNY President Vincent Boudreau.

 “We know the history quite well,” he added.
 “We know that you even have Nobel Prize winners.
 That’s why we are so proud to be here.
 It’s an historical day for us.”